Joao-Ex-Machina/jbcr.pt/content/about.md

 {{<img caption="One of my favourite photos of myself, at my graduation day, as photographed by my best friend Catarina © Catarina Carvalho Maia, 2026" src=/graduation_resized.jpeg style="text-align:center;" >}}

 I am a 23 year old **Electrical and Computer Eng.
 PhD student** at [Instituto Superior Técnico - ULisboa](https://tecnico.ulisboa.pt) , with a [knack](/knack.mp4) for all things FPGA, embedded systems and reconfigurable computing.
-I am also a early-stage [researcher](/research) at INESC-ID and INESC-INOVLabs.
+I am also an early-stage [researcher](/research) at INESC-ID and INESC-INOVLabs.

 I was born in Lisbon, Portugal on the 16th of September.